Author's Notes: This is for swingdancer23's Dare Forum and this dare was Sub-Villagers. And since I'm a big StH/HoLV fan, I did it on them! Enjoy! 8D

 Martha had been quiet for a while until she finally spoke.
 "Woody...are you going to miss me when I move...?"

 The blonde didn't even falter in his steps as she spoke.
-In just two days, she was going to be leaving Leaf Valley for the life in the city.
-He didn't know why anyone would leave this place.
-This place was amazing.
+In just two days, she was going to leave Sugar Valley for a life in the city.
+He didn't know why anyone would leave such an amazing place.
 To leave this place would be to leave heaven itself.
-"Yeah...yeah I'll miss you..."
+"Yeah...
+Yeah, I'll miss you..."

 The girl huffed, pulling her hand out of his grip.
 "You're horrible, Woody!
 All you care about is what Wallace thinks of you!
 You don't think or even play with me anymore!"

-Woody groaned, looking at the girl as she sobbed lightly.
+Woody groaned, looking at her as she sobbed lightly.
 He hated making her cry.
 It made him feel like the bad guy when she did.
 "No, Martha, it's not that!
 I'm a guy!
-We're not suppose to be hanging out with girls..."
+We're not suppose to hang out with girls at my age..."

 "But we always played together!
 You didn't care about that before!"
 Martha sniffed, rubbing hand against her eyes.
 "It's not fair...!"

 The boy sighed stuffing his hands in his pockets.
 Why the heck did he always make her cry?
 There really was only one way out of it.
-Goddess help him find the strength to get through this.
-"There's...there's another reason why I don't hang out with you anymore..."
+Goddess, help him find the strength to get through this.
+"There's... there's another reason I don't hang out with you anymore..."

 "And what's that?
 Because I'm moving?
 Because you're older than me?
 Why?"